temporalio/documentation/docs/java-helloworld.md

 If you are editing the files in IntelliJ, a "refresh" icon will appear on the screen.
 Click it to load the changes.
 Gradle will rebuild with the dependencies.
 Otherwise you can run `./gradlew build` from the root of the project again.

 All of the files for our application will be created in src/main/java/helloworldapp/.
-Gradle might have generated a default App.java class in that location - if it has done so, remove it before proceeding.
+However, if you have selected Gradle through IntelliJ instead of the terminal, you may have to create the directory `helloworldapp` by yourself.
+Also, Gradle might have generated a default App.java class in that location - if it has done so, remove it before proceeding.

 ## ![](https://raw.githubusercontent.com/temporalio/documentation-images/main/static/apps.png) "Hello World!" app